jesnie/depcalc/README.md

 # compreq
-A library for dynamically calculating Python dependencies, to keep them up-to-dat.
+A library for dynamically computing Python requirements, to keep them up-to-date.